Self-discipline is Self-domination

 Consider that the impulsive “lower” parts of yourself actually have some wisdom.
 Consider the possibility that you can negotiate with them and they aren’t as intransigent as they seem.
 They’ve just dug their heels in because you’ve been such a bully.

 Often your psyche will cooperate if you just ask it what it wants.
-Maybe you actually have motivation to go the gym or do your taxes.
-Maybe all you need to do is let yourself watch 20mins of Netflix when you’re done.
+You might actually have a hidden reserve of energy to hit the gym or do your taxes.
+Sometimes all it takes is agreeing that you’ll watch an episode of your favourite show when you’re done.
+But you won’t know unless you ask.

 The next time you are tempted by something that violates your values and goals, pause and make a deal with yourself.
 Understand the trade-offs on both sides and make sure all parties are content.
 Let yourself eat cake but sign up for the sugar crash too.
 Or avoid the cake entirely and sign up for the feeling of discomfort and hunger when everyone around you eats it.